What is a Net Worth Assessment Audit?

 Canadian’s often think that the Canada Revenue Agency either has to accept the values they are provided with or have to prove their case if they want a different result.
 This belief is very far from the truth.
 The Canada Revenue Agency can make assumptions about your income and expenses that you, as the taxpayer, have to prove wrong.
-One situation where this power to make assumptions often comes up is when the CRA conducts a net-worth assessment.
+One situation where this power to make assumptions often comes up is when the CRA conducts a net worth assessment audit.

-Net-worth assessments or a net-worth audit is an extremely powerful tool that the Canada Revenue Agency can use when they don’t think that the taxpayer is truthful about their income or expenses.
-The effect of a net-worth audit is that the CRA can assess a taxpayer on an amount of unreported income, and therefore results in taxes owing, interest, and penalties.
+Net-worth assessments or a net worth assessment audit is an extremely powerful tool that the Canada Revenue Agency can use when they don’t think that the taxpayer is truthful about their income or expenses.
+The effect of a net worth assessment audit is that the CRA can assess a taxpayer on an amount of unreported income, and therefore results in taxes owing, interest, and penalties.
 Combine this with the rule that an assessment is presumed to be correct, irrespective of errors in it, and you have a recipe for financial disaster.
-Once you are the victim of a net-worth assessment, it is up to you to prove the CRA wrong.
+Once you are the victim of a net worth assessment audit, it is up to you to prove the CRA wrong.
 This can be a very challenging and time-consuming task.

 The best defense is a good offense!
 By getting a professional involved before the auditor shows up, and having one present to assist and guide the auditor, increases the chances that the outcome will be as favorable to you as possible.
 Even if you end up being assessed for unreported income, the professional likely has made sure that the potential issues you have to challenge are greatly reduced, saving you a ton of money when objecting and appealing the assessment.